andruakadrew/cisco-packet-tracer/labs/Routing/README.md

 # Routing Lab
-This lab focuses on the fundamentals of routing, which include configuring routers, assigning static routes, VLAN routing, inter-VLAN, OSPF, EIGRP, NAT, etc).
+This lab focuses on the fundamentals of routing, which include configuring routers, assigning static routes, VLAN routing, inter-VLAN, OSPF, EIGRP, NAT.
 This project will expand upon my existing DHCP + DNS + LAN environment, by introducing a router into the environment.

 ## Router LAN Configuration